What Does an Embassy Do? What is the Purpose of Your Home Country’s Embassy?

 However, not all embassy pages offer the same information.
 For example, the Embassy page for Brussels offers a link to a list of English-speaking lawyers in Belgium, but the Tehran embassy page does not.

-Always Keep the Embassy in Mind When Abroad
+Plan Ahead and Keep Your Embassy in Mind When Abroad